Jeevak2100/Python/1_Python/4_OOPS/readme.md

 # Topics
 ### Focused on Object Oriented Programming (OOP) concepts in Python
-à classes (types) and objects
+- classes (types) and objects
-à single inheritance
+- single inheritance
-à functions, methods and properties à descriptors à enumerations à exceptions
+- functions, methods and properties
+- descriptors
+- enumerations
+- exceptions

 # Pre-requist:
 Knowledge of functional programming in Python: